AnjaliSrivastav/Git-Tutorial/README.md

 # Git-Tutorial
-This repository is about git commands which I use day to day in my projects
+This repository is about git info which I learn till this point.